- Study at Deakin

-Written essay (1600 words) 40%, E-portfolio project 20%, group collaboration evaluation 5%, tutorial facilitation of an occupational science concept 15%, fieldwork assignment - reflective journal 20%, SPEF-R and timesheet Pass/Fail.
+Written essay (1600 words) 40%, Portfolio project 20%, group collaboration evaluation 5%, tutorial facilitation of an occupational science concept 15%, fieldwork assignment - reflective journal 20%, SPEF-R and timesheet Pass/Fail.

-Failure of a fieldwork component in the Bachelor of Occupational Therapy will normally lead to exclusion.
+Failure of a fieldwork component in the Bachelor of Occupational Therapy will normally lead to failure of the unit and may lead to exclusion.